 Support target students with mentors trained in wellbeing to support students' integration to university and ease the transition.
 Embed wellbeing awareness development and management through an active learning project in year 1 focusing on the theme of wellbeing.
-Improved attainment outcomes for ABMO students at module level Continued wellbeing, sense of integration and positive transition to university for target students supported by mentors Increased self-awareness and wellbeing management from professional life practice (PLP) module at level 4 (which includes an active learning project on wellbeing awareness and management) Establish a co- ordinated approach to implementing disability and learning plans We will provide a coordinated approach to developing and implementing disability and learning support plans with relevant academic and student services teams for students with disability needs.
-Conduct a university wide student survey to ascertain baseline student awareness of and registration with the disability support service and use of transition support, disability/ learning support plans, reasonable adjustments (RA's).
+Improved attainment outcomes for ABMO students at module level Continued wellbeing, sense of integration and positive transition to university for target students supported by mentors Increased self-awareness and wellbeing management from professional life practice (PLP) module at level 4 (which includes an active learning project on wellbeing awareness and management) Establish a co- We will provide a coordinated approach to developing and Staffing for project Increase student and staff awareness of IS 3 ordinated approach to implementing disability and learning support plans with management, delivery disability/learning support available.
+4 implementing relevant academic and student services teams for students & evaluation nlans with disability needs.
+Professional FOR Larget Students: plans Conduct a university wide student survey to ascertain baseline student awareness of and registration with the disability support service and use of transition support, disability/ learning support plans, reasonable adjustments (RA's).
 Use the survey to evaluate transition support with specific questions for students with a disability.
 Follow up with focus groups for students with disabilities, to investigate their perceptions and experience of transition support, RA's and current use of disability support service and support from academics Survey staff who have responsibility for designing and implementing transition support to understand development and current processes.
 This will inform enhancements for future practice.
 Follow up with focus groups and interviews with staff exploring ideas for new approaches.
-Establish a working group (disability support service staff, academics and student representatives) to: Establish the work of the project, the terms of reference, schedule of activity, reporting structure, and outcomes required Implement a standardised format for plans, the process and evaluation Increase student and staff awareness of IS3 IS4
+Professional development programme Delivery of disability services Increase student disclosure of student support needs.
+Increased student sense of belonging.
+Increased continuation.
+Increased completion rates.
+Increased on-course attainment.
+Establish a working group (disability support service staff, academics and student representatives) to: Establish the work of the project, the terms of reference, schedule of activity, reporting structure, and outcomes required Implement a standardised format for plans, the process and evaluation

-- Implement a communication plan for students and staff (working with Head of Communications) to raise awareness and understanding in order to support student disclosures. - Create clear and consistent guidelines for developing and implementing transition support, RA's and disability / learning support plans.
-The guidelines will be approved at the appropriate committee as part of formal reporting structure. - Establish and continually develop a comprehensive list of transition support, RA's and disability / learning support actions to define them and review effectiveness. - Evaluate effectiveness of transition support, RA's and disability / learning support plans for each student as well as evaluate effectiveness of each intervention activity.
+Implement a communication plan for students and static (working with Head of Communications) to raise awareness and understanding in order to support student disclosures.
+Create clear and consistent guidelines for developing and implementing transition support, RA's and disability / learning support plans.
+The guidelines will be approved at the appropriate committee as part of formal reporting structure.
+Establish and continually develop a comprehensive li of transition support, RA's and disability / learning support actions to define them and review effectiveness.
+Evaluate effectiveness of transition support, RA's and disability / learning support plans for each student as well as evaluate effectiveness of each intervention activity. st --- ---- --